terjanq/google-reported-issue/README.md

 ![another_injection.png](another_injection.png)

 But this time it's on the `HTML` page not on the page with `text/javascript` *MIME* type.
-But here, I was unsuccessful with attaching working `JavaScript` code.
+But here, I was unsuccessful with attaching a working `JavaScript` code.